e5510/e5510.github.io/commands.md

-delrank | Remove a rank from the list of joinable roles. | `$delrank <role>` rank | List all available ranks and join a rank | `$rank [<rank>]` rolepersist | Add a role that will stay with the user, even if they leave and rejoin. | `$rolepersist <member> <role>`
+delrank | Remove a rank from the list of joinable roles. | `$delrank <role>` rank | List all available ranks and join a rank | `$rank [<rank>]` rolepersist | Add a role that will stay with the user, even if they leave and rejoin. | `$rolepersist <member> <role>` antiraid | Set a channel for raid alerts.
+These alerts allow you to ban raiders. | `$antiraid <channel>` raidmsg | Set a raid message.
+Any user who sends the message will be added to a list and send to your raid alerts channel. | `$raidmsg <message>`